UAE says it intercepted 2 ballistic missiles shot at Abu Dhabi

-Yemen citizens inspect the bodies of the victims of Saudi-led airstrikes that hit a prison in the northern province of Saada, Yemen, on Friday.
-On Monday, the United Arab Emirates said it intercepted two ballistic missiles fired at it by Iran-backed Houthi rebels.
-Photo by EPA-EFE
+The United Arab Emirates' ministry of defense said fighter jets took out the launcher responsible for firing to missiles toward the capital Abu Dhabi.
+Image courtesy the Ministry of Defense of the United Arab Emirates

 Jan.
-23 (UPI) -- The United Arab Emirates early Monday said it had intercepted two ballistic missiles launched toward the capital Abu Dhabi by Iran-backed Houthi rebels amid a recent increase in fighting between the two sides.
+23 (UPI) -- The United Arab Emirates early Monday said it intercepted and destroyed two ballistic missiles launched toward Abu Dhabi by Iran-backed Houthi rebels, making it the second time in a week that the militant group has targeted the capital city.

+The violence suggests an escalation in fighting that includes Houthi rebels conducting a rare drone strike on Abu Dhabi on Jan.
+17 that exploded three oil tankers and killed three people.

-The Defense Ministry announced via social media its air forces had downed the missiles.
+The Defense Ministry announced early Monday via social media that its air forces had downed the two missiles.

 The attack, it said, did not result in casualties "as the remnants of the intercepted and destroyed ballistic missiles fell in separate areas around the Emirate of Abu Dhabi."